Statistics Master’s Degrees

 Featured schools near , edit

-The following table shows the number of diplomas awarded in stats at each degree level.
+In the most recent reporting year, 9,603 students earned theirStatistics majors across all award levels.
+The following table shows the number of diplomas awarded in Statistics at each degree level.

 | Education Level | Number of Grads |